 I'll end the section with a final point about the compound_interest function.
 We never actually used the loop variable year in the body of the loop.
 (Compare to the sum_ints function above.
 There we did use the loop variable, which was next_int.
 We did so in the line cur_sum = cur_sum + next_int.)
 In the compound_interest function, the sole purpose of the loop is to make repeated application of a formula; the value of the loop variable was not needed.

 As I said above, a list can be built of lists.
-Below is a list of lists of ints.
+Below is a list of lists of integers.

 >>> [[1, 2], [3, 4], [7, 6, 8]]